-Through engaging readings, provocative films and interactive activities, this course will provide students with the unique opportunity to closely examine their own social identities (i.e. race, ethnicity, gender identity and expression, class, religion, sexual orientation) and systems of oppression and empowerment.
-Additionally, we will explore the concepts of power and privilege in the context of leadership, and examine how our social identities bring both unearned privilege and unearned disadvantage.
-As students develop a more sophisticated understanding of their own identities they will have greater insight into how to work effectively with those from different backgrounds and how to address conflict within diverse groups, across multicultural and international settings.
+Participants will deepen their understanding of their own social identities and how they shape their lived experiences and impact those around them.
+Through engaging readings, provocative films, interactive activities, and storytelling, this course will provide students with the unique opportunity to understand systems of oppression and empowerment and closely examine their own social identities within these systems.
+Recognizing that these social identities do not operate in isolation from each other, discussions will be guided by the concept of "intersectionality" and the ways our overlapping identities impact our experiences.
+We will also explore the ways our social group memberships shape our worldviews by exposing us to stereotypes and creating unconscious biases.
+As students deepen their understanding of social justice, identity, and intersectionality, they will develop leadership skills and strengthen their ability to work across difference, practice allyship and interrupt bias.
 The required Action Plan will provide students with an opportunity to apply their new knowledge and leadership skills to a meaningful project in their home community or school.
 Students who are self-reflective, willing to step outside of their "comfort zone", and eager to share and listen to others' experiences are especially encouraged to apply.
-This course is ideal for any student committed to working effectively in diverse settings.
+This course is ideal for any student committed to working effectively to create a more equitable and just society.
 The knowledge and skills gained from this course are applicable to all careers.

 Prerequisites: None required.